 Savings, earnings potential, parental (and other) offers of help should at least be reviewed before considering the short term ease of borrowing student loans.

-Private Loans: Closing the Gap - This video presentation gives students an understanding of private loans including borrowing, how your credit affects your ability to borrow, how to choose a lender and tips on borrowing.
+New York State Higher Education Services Corporation gives students an understanding of private loans including borrowing, how your credit affects your ability to borrow, how to choose a lender and tips on borrowing.

 Students borrowing large sums of money to finance their education should consider buying some low cost life and disability insurance, especially those students borrowing private loans or using a co-signer for those loans.
 Unlike federal loans, private loans are not forgiven upon death or permanent disability – the co-signer is responsible for any outstanding balance.